 - Left click on the “Shutdown” button;

-- Hold the “Shift” key and click on the “Restart” feature;
+- Hold the “Shift” key and click on the “Restart” feature; if Shift key doesn’t work, take a look at this simple guide to solve the issue.

 - A sub menu will open.
 Left click on the “Troubleshoot” feature;